Eoin Ó hÓgáin

 China is too big to be shoehorned into “emerging markets”.
 By market cap it is about 60% of emerging markets and on its own has a larger stock capitalization than Europe does.
 It needs its own category.
 When allocating towards China, our main recommendation is to go active.
 For example, about 80% of our return of the past decade was from alpha rather than beta and we expect this to continue for another two decades.
 It takes time to structurally shift a market to the kind of institutionally led, professionally managed stock markets found in the West.

-Eoin Ó hÓgáin, acting CEO/CIO of Power Corporation Investment Management, will speak at Institutional Connect Virtual Forum this October.
+Eoin Ó hÓgáin, acting CEO/CIO of Power Corporation Investment Management, spoke at Institutional Connect Virtual Forum in October 2020